HecVini/HecVini/README.md

 Hi, I`m Vinicius.
 Economist, Master's Student in Economics and DataViz enthusiast from Brazil.

-Exploring data became central in my late work, and I`d like to share some ideas and techniques here.
+Data Analyzis and econometrics became central in my late work.
+I would like to share some ideas and techniques here.
 The repositories below are mostly about EDA and DataViz.

 I hope it helps!